GH-X-ST/Moewe/README.md

 There is no stable command-line interface or bundled production configuration.
 The tests are the executable construction examples.

-## Scope
+## Research Status

-The guarantees are conditional on calibrated uncertainty containment, conservative physical geometry, verified initialization, sound generated prediction, and satisfaction of the runtime timing contract.
+Moewe is a substantial software prototype, not a validated flight-control result.
+The architecture is implemented and software-tested, but work stopped before realistic uncertainty calibration, a nonempty production certificate, comparative ablations, an end-to-end simulation campaign, or hardware validation.
+The 5.4 m operational corridor also permits only about 0.9 s of flight near 6 m/s—roughly nine governor updates—while command onset may take 140 ms. These limits prevented a convincing demonstration of JFCG's benefit, so the associated draft was not considered ready for T-RO or RA-L.

-This archive does not provide global safety, route selection, a flow map, structural-load certification, post-contact stability, a frozen production certificate, hardware timing evidence, or a completed experimental evaluation.
-Numerical geometry and uncertainty values in tests are fixtures unless supported separately by measured evidence.
-Passing the software tests does not establish flight safety.
+Any guarantee remains conditional on calibrated uncertainty containment, conservative geometry, verified initialization, sound generated prediction, and the runtime timing contract.
+Test values are fixtures unless supported by measured evidence; passing the test suite does not establish flight safety.
+The archive does not claim global safety, route selection, structural-load certification, or post-contact stability.

 Related experimental context is available in the [Nausicaa repository](https://github.com/GH-X-ST/Nausicaa) and [public thesis site](https://gh-x-st.github.io/Nausicaa-Thesis/).